univalence/zio-notion/docs/intro.md

 # Introduction

+## Getting started

 ZIO Notion is a library that allow user to interact with Notion in a functional way.
 Under the hood, the library uses STTP, Circe and ZIO to communicate with the Notion API.
-Thus, we tend to follow the Notion API spec as much as we can.
+Thus, we tend to follow the Notion API spec as much as possible.

 To install the library, add the following line to your **build.sbt**: